merlinepedra/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/ReadmeFiles/ReadmeHowTheCodeWasCreated.md

      ```

     This enables your application to use the Microsoft identity platform endpoint.
 This endpoint is capable of signing-in users both with their Work and School and Microsoft Personal accounts.
+    EnableTokenAcquisitionToCallDownstreamApi method optionally accepts a list of scopes that will be required to be inside "scp" claim during token acquisition

 1. Change the `Properties\launchSettings.json` file to ensure that you start your web app from <https://localhost:44321> as registered.
 For this:
      * update the `sslPort` of the `iisSettings` section to be `44321`